Your ultimate Algarve Destination Wedding Guide

 The Algarve has the perfect weather and a delicious very traditional cuisine.
 Every year more and more couples are discovering this part of Portugal and they decide fly to this Southern-Europe paradise to celebrate their special day.
 The locals are very friendly and most of them will always help.
 Many of them speak English as well, especially when they are working with tourists.

 As your hands are full of organizing, the last thing you want to worry is the weather.
 Planning a wedding between April and October, you never have to worry about rain.
-As a matter of fact, during the last two winters 2016 and 2017, the Algarve just saw a few days of rain.
+As a matter of fact, during the last winters 2017 and 2018, the Algarve just saw a few days of rain.
 Even if there are some clouds, it´s almost always dry.

 The Algarve has the sunniest days in Europe, leading Europe’s sunny hours per day index and it’s even beating California.
 Perhaps it is no coincidence that experts call the Algarve Europe’s California.
 The temperatures between March and November are high enough for an outdoor Algarve Wedding.